aljrico/lagom/_posts/2018-04-13-behaviorism-videogames.md

 Further research showed even more impressive conclusions: The best way to convince someone to continuously do an action is not always giving him a reward immediately after, but to recompense him a random number of times he performed that action, or just scattered enough in time to create the sense of randomness.
 This strategy happened to be far more effective.

 Usually this can be spotted in gambling.
 We all know that gambling games are not rigged in favour of the gambler, and the gamblers are well aware of that too.
 So why they do keep playing?
-Consider asking yourself something: Whould you rather prefer spending 8 hours in a casino playing blackjack and ending with 100€, or pushing a button in a factory for the same time and ending with 100€?
+Consider asking yourself something: Whould you rather spend 8 hours in a casino playing blackjack and ending with 100€, or pushing a button in a factory for the same time and ending with 100€?
 Which activity would people tell you is more fun?

 # Conditioning